• Skip to primary navigation

 Breads, Breakfast

-Crunchy bits of goodness.
-This healthy scone recipe is dairy-free and makes a filling breakfast treat - full of millet, oats, and walnuts.
+Crunchy bits of goodness, this healthy walnut scone recipe is dairy-free and makes a filling breakfast treat - full of millet, oats, and walnuts.
 You will love these crunchy walnut scones!

 walnut and seed scones

-This is an old favorite recipe of mine.
-These scones are so packed full of textures - walnuts, millet, poppy seeds, and oats.
+This is an old favourite recipe of mine.
+These walnut scones are packed full of textures - walnuts, millet, poppy seeds, and oats.
 All things I love in a breakfast bread.
 I suppose I especially love the crunch of the walnuts.

 Give me a cup of coffee and a scone and I am in a very happy place.